TaiveyonShaw/Yuima-ru/README.md

 ## Current Ideas:
-- Formatting could be: Home -> About -> Our Staff -> Schedule / Calender -> Location
 - Add Offerings page/route later but this might be after conversion.
 - Add History of the church page/route
 - Add Japanese/English conversion.